shirotech/webpack-cdn-plugin/README.md

 ##### `crossOrigin`:`string` (optional)

 Allows you to specify a custom `crossorigin` attribute of either `"anonymous"` or `"use-credentials"`, to configure the CORS requests for the element's fetched data.
 Visit [MDN](https://developer.mozilla.org/en-US/docs/Web/HTML/CORS_settings_attributes) for more information.
+This setting is ignored when writing to a manifest (`manifest: true`).

+##### `manifest`:`boolean` | `false`

+Instead of writing asset paths to an HTML template via `HtmlWebpackPlugin`, a `cdn-manifes.json` file will be created that contains the paths to your assets.

 ### Contribution